ITensor/website/docs/cppv3/classes/indexset.md

   .setTags(TagSet tsnew, Index imatch)
   ```

-  Set the tags of indices to be exactly those in the TagSet `tsnew`.
+  Set the tags of the indices in this IndexSet to be exactly those in the TagSet `tsnew`.

   Optionally, providing the extra TagSet `tsmatch` applies the above
   change only for indices containing tags in `tsmatch`.